CoIRL-AD: Collaborative-Competitive Imitation-Reinforcement Learning in Latent World Models for Autonomous Driving: Experiments

+\textbf{Effect of the Latent World Model in RL.} \quad As shown in Tab.~\ref{tab:nus_sota_comparison}, CoIRL-AD consistently outperforms its variant without a latent world model (w/o wm), with particularly significant reductions in collision rate at the 3-second horizon.
+This demonstrates that incorporating a learned world model as a reactive simulator for reinforcement learning is both effective and critical.

-\textbf{Integration of IL and RL} We compare several integration strategies: (i) \emph{loss merging}, jointly optimizing with $L_{IL}+L_{RL}$; (ii) \emph{IL–RL interval}, alternating between $L_{IL}$ and $L_{RL}$; (iii) \emph{two-stage}, pre-training with $L_{IL}$ then fine-tuning with $L_{RL}$; and (iv) \emph{decoupled actors}, where IL and RL actors are optimized separately, optionally with competition (“comp”).
+\textbf{Integration of IL and RL.} \quad We compare multiple strategies for integrating imitation learning and reinforcement learning: (i) \emph{loss merging}, jointly optimizing $L_{IL} + L_{RL}$; (ii) \emph{IL–RL interval}, alternating optimization between $L_{IL}$ and $L_{RL}$; (iii) \emph{two-stage}, pre-training with $L_{IL}$ followed by fine-tuning with $L_{RL}$; and (iv) \emph{decoupled actors}, where IL and RL actors are optimized separately, optionally with competitive interaction (“comp”).
+Temporal augmentation is not used in these experiments.
 Results are shown in Tab.~\ref{tab:il+rl}.

-From Tab.~\ref{tab:il+rl}, only the \emph{decouple, w/ comp} variant improves both L2 and collision rates over the baseline.
-This is notable since two-stage IL–RL transfer is effective in other domains (e.g., Deepseek’s R1 \citep{deepseek-r1}).
-We attribute the limited gains to: (1) overly simple rewards (imitation and collision only), (2) use of a basic actor–critic method instead of more stable algorithms like PPO, and (3) non-reactive simulation, where both states and rewards are generated by the world model, introducing bias.
-These factors explain the poor “pure RL” results and the degradation in most RL-augmented variants.
-Nevertheless, the competitive decoupled design demonstrates that effective IL–RL interaction can still yield measurable improvements.
+Among all variants, only the \emph{decoupled actors with competition} strategy improves both L2 error and collision rate over the baseline.
+This result is noteworthy, as two-stage IL–RL transfer has proven effective in other domains (e.g., DeepSeek-R1~\citep{deepseek-r1}).
+We attribute the limited effectiveness of other strategies to the offline training setting.
+Since the latent world model is trained on expert data, its predictions can be biased for out-of-distribution actions.
+During RL optimization, such bias may lead to over-optimistic value estimates, reinforcing suboptimal behaviors and causing unstable training, even when initialized from expert demonstrations.
+In contrast, the competitive decoupled design mitigates these issues by using the IL actor as a stabilizing anchor.
+When the RL actor degrades due to over-optimistic value estimates or exploitation of world-model errors, the competition mechanism transfers information from the stronger actor, improving stability and yielding measurable performance gains.